|Rating:||8.3 / 10|

 Since 2016 I’ve been progressively trying to minimise the weight I carry when I hike and that includes using a lightweight pack; to this end I’ve been using the Osprey Exos 48 as my main pack.
 So why then would I want to use the Osprey Atmos AG 50L Pack that weighs in nearly 800 grams heavier?

-While the Osprey Atmos AG Pack has been available in Australia for around two years, the AntiGravity (AG) suspension system has made this pack (and it’s female counterpart, the Osprey Aura AG Pack) one of the most sought after packs on the market.
-It is one I am seeing more and more as a pack choice on the longer trails that we do; here’s why.
+While the Osprey Atmos AG Pack has been available in Australia for around a number of years, the AntiGravity (AG) suspension system has made this pack (and its female counterpart, the Osprey Aura AG Pack) one of the most sought after packs on the market.
+It is one I am seeing more and more as a pack choice on the longer trails that we do and here’s why.

 Firstly lets talk about the Osprey AntiGravity suspension system (AG).
 Osprey has taken its already excellent harness system and integrated a webbing mesh that makes it feel like the pack is hugging your whole torso.
 I used this pack on the Hume and Hovell Track for an extended period and found the AG system very comfortable; it just felt right.
 The length of the suspension system is adjustable within the given size range which means you can tailor this pack to meet the exact length of your torso.

 The hip belt is also well padded and adjustable and includes two very well endowed pockets that I sorely missed on my Exos 48 Pack.